You are here

 The Relief and Social Services (RSS) programme in Lebanon assists impoverished Palestine refugees and promotes the development and self-reliance of disadvantaged members of the refugee community, especially women, children, youth, persons with disabilities and the elderly.

-Our special hardship assistance programme provides quarterly in-kind food and cash assistance to around 55,000 Palestine refugees in Lebanon, as well as emergency cash assistance for specific cases of urgent need.
+Our social safety net programme (SSNP) provides quarterly in-kind food and cash assistance to around 334,812 Palestine refugees in Lebanon, including emergency cash assistance for specific cases of urgent need.
 We recently reformed our targeting approach for this programme, guided by a socioeconomic survey of Palestine refugees in Lebanon conducted by UNRWA and the American University of Beirut.
 This survey helped us develop a set of indicators, including poverty lines, to use as thresholds for eligibility.